blossom-examples/scala-http4s/README.md

 sbt assembly

 # Run the app
-java -jar target/scala-3.3.3/quickstart-assembly-0.0.1-SNAPSHOT.jar
+sbt run
 ```

-Visit `http://localhost:8080` in your browser to see the demo application.
+Visit http://localhost:8080 in your browser to see the demo application.

 You can also use `bin/web` which uses `sbt run` for development.